TMHughes enjoys birding and mountain biking in North Carolina.

 Many people are turning to pet and dog shampoo as a safety measure against ticks.
-I don't mean that people are dipping themselves with pet shampoo on a regular basis.
-What I mean is that some people at high risk of picking up ticks like hunters, hikers, campers and gardeners are using dog shampoo to rid themselves of the pests.
+I don't mean that people are dipping themselves in pet shampoo on a regular basis.
+What I mean is that some people at high risk of picking up ticks like hunters, hikers, campers, and gardeners are using dog shampoo to rid themselves of the pests.

 Tick Shampoo for People

 I have not been able to find a tick shampoo made for people.
 I supposed this is why my dad and brother in law are using dog shampoo.
 The best I can find are numerous recommendations for using puppy shampoo.
 Puppy shampoos are milder versions of the regular strength and provide the same protection.
 I think that for human use this would be the best choice.
 Other sprays or shampoos may contain harmful, or more potentially harmful, levels of pesticides.
 They may also be unnecessarily harsh on human skin.

 The active ingredients in puppy shampoo are very nearly the same as what you might find in lice shampoo for humans.
 The two listed in Hartz Flea and Tick Shampoo are phenothrin and pyreproxyfen.
 The first is a synthetic pyrethrin and the second is a pyridine based insecticide.